FairwindsOps/rok8s-scripts/README.md

 # List of files ending in '.persistent_volume_claim.yml' in the kube directory
 PERSISTENT_VOLUME_CLAIMS=('example-app')

+# List of files ending in '.statefulset.yml' in the kube directory
+STATEFULSETS=('example-app')

 # List of files ending in '.service.yml' in the kube directory
 SERVICES=('example-app')